Activity 2.1 1 Centroids Conclusion Answers

 Item Why It Matters How to Record It

 Verification Note Demonstrates due diligence.
-And Create a concise table listing each sub‑area, its centroid coordinates, and its contribution to the moment ( (A_i\bar{x}_i) and (A_i\bar{y}_i) ).
+Day to day, Create a concise table listing each sub‑area, its centroid coordinates, and its contribution to the moment ( (A_i\bar{x}_i) and (A_i\bar{y}_i) ).

 Table of Sub‑Areas Prevents arithmetic slip‑ups when summing many components. ).